-When your child is dealing with a psychological condition, everyone in the family is affected.
-Our child psychologists and other mental health professionals understand the unique behavioral health needs of children and teens.
-We respectfully work together with your family to find the most appropriate treatments to manage your child’s symptoms and restore his or her quality of life.
+When your child is dealing with emotional, psychological or behavioral challenges, everyone in the family is affected.
+Our child psychologists and other mental health professionals understand the unique behavioral health needs of children and adolescents.
+We respectfully work together with your family to find the most appropriate treatments to address psychological challenges, promote psychological wellness and restore your child's quality of life.
+We coordinate care with other medical professionals, school personnel and care providers to address your child’s emotional and behavioral needs.

 Treating Your Child's Unique Psychological Needs

 - Individualized approach to treatment.
 Our team offers comprehensive psychological care throughout numerous specialty clinics, each uniquely designed to treat your child’s particular needs.
-Psychological care is not a one-size-fits-all approach at Children’s National, which is why we offer targeted programs for anxiety, attention deficit hyperactivity disorder (ADHD) and coping with chronic illnesses like diabetes and food allergies.
+Psychological care is not a one-size-fits-all approach at Children’s National, which is why we offer targeted programs for anxiety, early childhood assessment and treatment, and coping with chronic illnesses like diabetes, food allergies or celiac disease.
 Following a thorough assessment, our team develops the right treatment method for your child and family.
-Treatment can include cognitive and behavioral therapy, medication or a combination of both.

-- Ongoing research to improve treatment methods.
-We are dedicated to providing evidence based psychological care.
+- Ongoing research to improve understanding of psychological needs and treatment methods.
+We are dedicated to providing evidence-based psychological care.
 Through our involvement in research based at Children’s National and in collaboration with organizations such as the National Institutes of Health, our psychologists and behavioral health specialists are working to advance the field of psychology, so every child receives the care he or she deserves.

 - Support for the entire family.
 We understand that psychological conditions are difficult not only for the child, but also for parents and siblings.
 Our team offers compassionate support for social, educational and emotional difficulties that often accompany psychological and physical conditions.
 In addition to individual therapy sessions, family and group therapy sessions offer comprehensive support for the whole family.